deccer/OpenGL-Getting-Started/docs/01-basics/01-basic-window.md

 What happens after we exit that game loop?

-Exactly, we clean up.
+Not much, as there usually nothing else after the program ends, we clean up.
 Destroy the main window and terminate `GLFW` so that it can clean up its internal state.

 And then we return to the `OS``.